yaydemirpro/Weather-Vista/README.md

 ## API and Database Operations

 - The application fetches weather data using the OpenWeatherMap API.
 - MongoDB is used as the database.
-City data for each country is stored in the database, and current weather data is retrieved and displayed from there.
+City data for each country is stored in the database.

 ## License